arryyxia/arryyxia/README.md

 ### Hi there! <a href="https://www.gautamkrishnar.com/"><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"></a>

 Welcome to my GitHub!
-This is where I open-source my experiments and sometimes... break things 🤣
+This is where I share my projects

 ---